vim-autoformat/vim-autoformat/README.markdown

 ### March 10 2012
 * The custom_config branch has been merged into the master branch.
 This means that customization of formatprograms can be done easily now, as explained above.
-* I also set the default tab width to 4 for all formatprograms, and in vim itself.
+* I set the default tab width to 4 for all formatprograms, and in vim itself.
-* Finally, the default parameters for astyle have been slightly modified: it will wrap spaces around operators.
+* The default parameters for astyle have been slightly modified: it will wrap spaces around operators.
+* phpCB has been removed from the defaults, due to buggy behaviour